Peter Temple: Jack Irish books

 Peter Temple wrote four books under the Jack Irish franchise, three of which were awarded the Ned Kelly Award for Crime Writing and Ned Kelly Award for Crime Fiction.

 Bad Debts is the first of the four novels, and the first of Temple's crime writing career.
 It won him the highly prestigious Ned Kelly Award for Crime Writing (under Best True Crime) in 1997.
 The book has a total of 297 pages and was published by HarperCollins in 1996.
 Bad Debts follows former lawyer Jack Irish as he returns to the criminal world, as Irish receives an unfamiliar phone call from ex-client Danny McKillop, whom he defended on a hit-and-run charge when he worked as an attorney.
 When Danny is found dead soon after he is released from prison, Irish must find out why.

 Black Tide is the second book in Temple's series, and the only book to have not been nominated for a Ned Kelly Award.
 It was written in 1999 and has been published into multiple languages, including Dutch.
 The book has a total of 311 pages, and was published by Bantam Books.
 In Black Tide, Jack Irish reenters the criminal world when he agrees to search for Des Connors’ missing son, Gary Connors, who also happens to be Irish's last surviving connection to his father.
 Irish attempts to uncover the truth, as well as any secrets Gary may have been hiding.

 Dead Point is the third Jack Irish novel.
 Like Bad Debts, Dead Point was the recipient of the Ned Kelly Award for Crime Writing, in 2001.
 The book has a total of 275 pages, and was published by Bantam Books in 2000.
 In Dead Point, Jack Irish is tasked with locating the missing Robbie Colbourne, who later shows up dead in the local morgue.
 Irish must solve the various mysteries which occur along the way, including the circumstances which led the occasional barman to disappear.

 White Dog is Temple's final book in the Jack Irish series, and the third book in the series to be awarded a Ned Kelly Award for Crime Fiction.
 Published in 2003 by Text Publishing, the book has a total of 337 pages.
 In White Dog, a property developer in Irish's hometown of Melbourne is murdered.
 His ex-girlfriend becomes one of the main suspects as Irish attempts to solve the murder mystery, unveiling secrets and even more complications along the way.
 Irish must investigate whether she is as guilty as she seems.

-In 2019 a 20,000 word fragment of an unfinished Jack Irish novel, provisionally titled High Art, appeared in a posthumus collection of Temple’s writing, The Red Hand.
+In 2019 a 20,000 word fragment of an unfinished Jack Irish novel, provisionally titled High Art, appeared in a posthumous collection of Temple’s writing, The Red Hand.